 The Difference Between Digital Metal Prints and Metal Sublimation Prints

 We print our digital metal prints using a flat bed printer.
 The metal sits on a large printing table and the image is created by printed specialty ink directly onto the front of the metal panel.
 The printer head goes back and forth until the image is totally finished.
 The material used is A 3/16 ” Dibond.
 Digital Metal prints can be ordered in white or brushed metal with or without varnish.
 Display options available are float, standoff, float frame and box.
-Even better, digital metal prints can also be ordered in custom sizes up to 60-96 inches.
+Even better, digital metal poster can also be ordered in custom sizes up to 60-96 inches.

 Our sublimated prints infuse dye directly into the metal panel.
 The end result is a glossy piece of art work.
 Your image is infused directly into the metal as opposed to being on the surface.
 Therefore, it is extremely scratch resistant.
 The panels are only offered in certain sizes and can be ordered in float or float frame styles.
 The thickness of the panel is a little less than the 3/16 dibond.

 - Both digital prints and sublimation prints are viable options.

 - Digital prints are available in any size up to 60-96 inches.
 Sublimated prints are available only in a specific range of size.